Meerkov/Kartia/README.md

 # Kartia Randomizer
 Kartia Randomizer is a tool that can be used with Bizhawk to create a unique Kartia playing experience.
+You must have a working copy of Kartia for the PSX before using this tool.

 # What does it do
 There are two modes: